James Hoge Tyler: Postwar career

 After Virginia's surrender to Union forces, Tyler returned to Pulaski County and tried to resume farming.
 He also published articles urging manufacturing and mining development.
 Elected to the Virginia Senate in 1877, he urged state taxes be reduced from 50 to 40 cents and also served on the commission to settle the state debt.
 Tyler was a member of the boards of public buildings at Blacksburg and Marion, and became rector of the Virginia Agricultural and Mechanical College (now known as Virginia Tech).

 Active in the state Democratic party, especially the statewide organization created by Senator Thomas Staples Martin, Tyler became the organization's candidate for Lieutenant Governor, and helped settle the disputed border between Maryland and Virginia.
 He defeated fellow Confederate veteran James Taylor Ellyson before the party's primary to become its candidate for governor in the Virginia 1897 election (and Ellyson began the first of three terms as lieutenant governor).

 In the general election, voters elected Tyler Governor of Virginia.
 He won 64.59% of the vote, defeating Republican Patrick H. McCaull (who won 33.24% of the votes), as well as Prohibitionist L.A.
 Cutler, Socialist John J. Quantz, and Independent James S. Cowden.
 During his term as governor, Tyler reduced the public debt by more than a million dollars, but increased the public school fund by $21,000 and the literary fund by $68,000, and also reduced the tax rate from 40 to 30 cents.
 He also settled the boundary dispute between Tennessee and Virginia.
+In 1900 the Virginia legislature passed the state's first Jim Crow segregation statute, which Governor Tyler signed into law.

 After his governorship, Tyler returned to Radford, where he resumed farming and lived with his son Hal (Henry C.) Tyler (who was serving as the local Commonwealth's attorney in 1910), and daughters Lily and Lucy.
 Tyler spent the last years of his life compiling The Family of Hoge, a genealogy of the descendants of William Hoge and Barbara Hume, his great-great-great-grandparents and the American progenitors of the Hoge Family.

 A devout Presbyterian, Tyler was thrice elected to the General Assembly of the Presbyterian Church.
 In 1892 he was a delegate to the Pan Presbyterian Alliance in Toronto, and in 1896 became a delegate to the convention in Glasgow, Scotland, where he presided over one of the sessions.
 He also served on the boards of trustees of Hampden–Sydney College, the Union Theological Seminary and the Synodical Orphans Home at Lynchburg.